Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 Hive Bouldering Gym

-Vancouver’s Hive location is a gym and, as the name suggests, it’s all about “bouldering” and climbing on rocks.
+Vancouver’s Hive location is a gym and, as the name suggests, it’s mostly about “bouldering” and climbing on rocks.
 It’s in a large 10,000-square-foot facility and features showers, weights and other general fitness equipment.
 It hosts competitions and special events, and offers climbing courses and even yoga.
 The place is for both youth and adults, and is popular with serious climbers.

 Cliffhanger Vancouver (now Hive Heights)